slackapi/TalkBot/docs/section-06.md

 # Conclusion
 Over 6 sections, we've created a Slack bot that listens to and responds to SMS messages using the Twilio SDK.
 We've learned how to utilize the Events and Web APIs, include Firebase and Twilio in our Slack applications, and utilize event listeners to add threads and interactivity to our bot.
 Naturally, what we covered was pretty bare bones, but hopefully it gave you a good overview into designing Slack bots and utilizing threads.

 I'd love feedback on this tutorial.
 You can file an issue, submit a PR, or [message me on GitHub](http://github.com/shanedewael).
+Happy bot buidling 🤖🎉

 * [Section 00: Overview and Introduction](../README.md)
 * [Section 01: Setting up your Slack Bot](section-01.md)